egonw/bacting/paper/paper.md

 and use in continuous integration systems or use on computing platforms impossible.
 A second problem was that the build and release system of Bioclipse was complex, making it hard for others to repeat creating new releases.
-This is reflected in the lack of recent releases and complicates external developers to make patches, such as those for updating dependencies.
+This is reflected in the lack of recent releases and complicates the process for external developers wishing to make patches.

 These needs triggered a next generation design of Bioclipse: 1. the managers providing the domain-specific functionality would need to be usable on the command line; 2. building